 Electronic games , DVD players, cell phones, tablets, e-readers, smart watches, and other electronic devices that connect to internet or cell service are not allowed.
 While we discourage campers from bringing MP3 players, we understand that some rely on these devices to relax or to learn their Bar Mitzvah portion.
 Feel free to reach out to camp staff to answer any questions about how to best prepare your child for camp in regards to electronics or any other subject.

 Please note that Camp Ramah in Northern California assumes no responsibility for your children’s electronics, unless they are turned in to the office on the first day of their session.
 Any MP3 players, kept by campers for their use in their rooms is solely at their own risk.

 Campers need only bring a small amount of spending money if they are traveling without their parent or guardian to camp.
 The only items a camper may buy during their time at camp are treats at the airport on travel days and camp gear.
 We do not operate a ‘canteen’ at Camp Ramah in Northern California for snacks or supplies.
 Fresh fruit and other snacks are freely available throughout the day.

-We sell camp sweatshirts, sweatpants, onesies, kippot, and hats.
+We sell camp sweatshirts, sweatpants, onesies, kippot, and hats both prior to the summer and at camp.
 All campers will be sent a T-shirt before camp begins that they should wear on travel days, and additional shirts can be purchased for $10 each at camp.
 There is no need to bring money on any excursions, as all meals and snacks are provided by camp.
-If you would like to authorize your camper to use your credit card on file to purchase regalia items, please contact our office manager during the summer at firstname.lastname@example.org or (415) 688 4572 x0.
+If you would like to authorize your camper to use your credit card on file to purchase regalia items, please contact our office manager during the summer at email@example.com or (415) 688 4572 x0.